Law Offices of Allen Farshi

-Unlike taxi, limousine and public transportation the companies, Uber and Lyft don't use professional drivers.
+Unlike taxi, limousine and public transportation, Uber and Lyft don't use professional drivers.
 Consequently, Uber and Lyft drivers are generally not proficient in managing their time or following basic safety rules, such as getting enough sleep, making sure their car has been properly inspected and maintained and taking safety training classes.
 Professional drivers depend on having a clean driving record since, after all, it's their livelihood.
 It's silly to expect people who are only doing this on the side to practice the same level of precautions.
 Another issue is vehicle maintenance.

-Cab and limousine companies generally budget for these expenses, because if their car breaks down it can potentially cause them to liability.
+Cab and limousine companies generally budget for these expenses, because if their car breaks down it can potentially cause liability.
 Uber and Lyft, by contrast, may not properly maintain their vehicles.
 Uber and Lyft drivers also have an incentive to get their passengers to the destination as soon as possible.
 In the process, they may violate the traffic rules and get involved in an accident.

 What if I am an Uber or Lyft driver and I'm injured:

 Generally, the person who caused the accident will be responsible for your injuries.
 So whatever coverage they carry will be in effect.
-If you are not working yet (commercial activity) and haven’t turned on your Uber or Lyft app, your personal auto policy should be in effect.
+If you have not accepted a ride yet (commercial activity), and haven’t turned on your Uber or Lyft app, your personal auto policy should be in effect.
 The situation can get complicated if you get involved in an accident as you turned on your app saw the ride offer but have not yet accepted the ride.
 Because you turned on your Uber app, you are considered as using your vehicle for commercial purposes.
 Your own insurance will deny coverage.
-Prior to year 2015 Uber provided no coverage.
+Prior to year 2015 Uber and Lyft provided no coverage.
 However, since 2015, Uber provides insurance coverage, and covers the driver even if the driver has not yet accepted the passenger.
 The extent of coverage however, depends on the four stages designated by ride-sharing companies such as Uber and Lyft.
 An important distinction is made when the passenger is picked up on the street without an Uber request.

 At the Law Offices of Allen Farshi, we are experienced in litigating Uber and Lyft accidents.
 Call us for a free appointment.